 A yearly off-road sticker from the IDPR costs $12; the county assessor also sells these.
 Certain IDPR areas require you to have a license plate and a sticker; check with the IDPR for these locations.

-Whether you drive your ATV off-road or not, the title fee is $14, plus sales tax (6% of the purchase price).
+Whether you drive your ATV off-road or not, the title fee is $14, plus sales tax (6% of the price you paid for the vehicle).

 Idaho groups snowmobiles into the same category as ATVs.
 Refer to the "All-Terrain Vehicle Titling and Registration" section above and contact the IDPR or the Idaho DMV when you're ready to register and title your snowmobile.

 In addition to receiving license plates, you must also purchase a recreational vehicle sticker.
 For trailers, the first-time issuance fees are prorated quarterly, and are as follows:

 - $8.50 for the first $1,000 of the trailer's market value (see "RV Fees and Valuation Factor" below).